 1.1.
-The application site is located centrally within Kidlington, to the north of the Village Centre and forms part of a public car park accessed from the High Street.
-The application site is a small part of the car park mid-way along the northern boundary of the car park forming 12 car parking spaces.
+The application site is located to the east of Bicester Town Centre and forms part of a public car park accessed from Victoria Road.
+The application site is a small part of the car park to its southern boundary close to the entrance to the car park forming 12 car parking spaces.